CONFUCIANISM IN THE HEART, BUDDHIST TRACES—A STUDY ON STELE INSCRIPTIONS BY SCHOLARS IN THE SILLA PERIOD

 • Ying Qin College of International Studies, Yangzhou University, Yangzhou, People’s Republic of China

-• Hailong Sun College of International Studies, Yangzhou University, Yangzhou, People’s Republic of China
+• Hailong Sun School of International Studies, Hangzhou Normal University, Hangzhou, Zhejiang, People’s Republic of China.

 DOI: